ultimate-package/config.breakpoints/README.md

 $breakpoints: add-breakpoint('between medium and large', ($width__medium $width__large));
 ```

-Then, inside another module (say `_media.scss` or `_island.scss`), we can take advantage of Breakpoint’s `respond-to mixin` to create simple, legible media queries like so:
+Finally in another module (say `_media.scss` or `_island.scss`), we can take advantage of Breakpoint’s `respond-to mixin` to create simple, legible media queries like so:

 ```scss
 .module {